psharma78/git-first-task/README.md

 # then you need push those new changes on the targetBranch into
 # the remote repository.
 git push origin targetBranch

+# git pull is an alternative to merge (except you must first push
+# new code remotely to do this).
+Unlike MERGE, PULL cannot pull locally,
+# has to be pulling from remote.
+git pull sourceBranch(remote)